 Chaplain Dick Seavey

 Executive Committee (up to 5 positions)

 Michelle Lee, Gary Soto, Chuck Brydon, Ed Ott

 This a list of our appointed officers.
 Red positions indicated open positions where we really need help.
 Some are not filled at all, many others are combined and filled by one person.
-Contact Randy or Eric for more information.
+Contact Eric for more information.